-A review of Moody’s Aaa-rated local governments in 2016 revealed that more than 66 percent of the 179 municipalities that earned Moody’s highest bond rating employ a professional manager.
-And an examination of the 40 jurisdictions that earned the coveted All-America City designation from the National Civic League between 2013 and 2016 revealed that 75 percent of those communities were also professionally managed.
+A review of Moody’s Aaa-rated local governments in 2016 revealed that more than two-thirds (N=119) of the 179 municipalities that earned Moody’s highest bond rating employ a professional manager, and 61 perecent (N =109) operate under the council-manager form.
+An examination of the 40 jurisdictions that earned the coveted All-America City designation from the National Civic League between 2013 and 2016 revealed that 75 percent of those communities were also professionally managed.

 “The good news about the important role of professional management in ensuring a community’s creditworthiness and overall civic innovation comes as no surprise to ICMA,” says Executive Director Marc Ott.
 “The findings support what ICMA members and supporters have known all along: that professional local government management and the council-manager form of government—which combines strong political leadership and effective management capacity—makes an important difference in the quality of life for the residents in those communities that employ it.”

 ICMA defines a professional manager as a local government chief appointed officer who, at a minimum:

 - Has direct responsibility for policy formulation on overall problems.

 - Has major responsibility for the preparation and administration of a jurisdiction’s operating and capital improvements budgets.

 - Exercises significant influence in the appointment of key administrative personnel.

 - Has an ongoing, direct relationship with the operating department heads on the implementation and administration of the programs.

 - Was hired as a result of her or his educational and administrative background and qualifications.